Mentors

 “Get in.”
 The driver was checking his mirror.
 The flickering cab light cast a sickly yellow glow on the bloated face.
 He seemed agitated, excited.
 The hand cranking up the volume on the radio was shaking - badly.
 “Christ, in or out, make up your fucking mind!” he spat.
 “It’s completely up to you…how far you want to go.”

-After waiting and waiting in her apartment a hundred miles away in Ottawa, the mother gave up and ate alone.
+After waiting, and waiting, in her apartment two hundred miles away in Ottawa, the mother gave up and ate alone.
 When darkness came and the cold-white walls closed in around her, she turned off the radio, jammed the empty macaroni-dinner box in the pail under the sink and set a bowl and a spoon and a cup out for breakfast.
 A car squealed by on Ottawa Drive far below her one window and two minutes later she was pulling the blankets over her head.
 “At least you could have stayed and helped with the dishes,” she said to the empty bedroom.
 “Now I turn out the light,” she nursery-rhyme whispered as she switched off the lamp.
 She left her diary untouched on the bedside table and hugged her pillow goodnight.

-1970…Jay
+April, 1970…Jay

-But the sun felt good.
+But the sun sure felt good.

-The first strong beam of the first Old Montreal day of April 1970 hit him square in the face, flowed down his jacket, melted through the damp sweater, smoldered in his chest and warmed the petrified bones deep down inside.
+The first strong light of the first Old Montreal day of April 1970 hit him square in the face, flowed down his jacket, melted through the damp sweater, smoldered in his chest and warmed the petrified bones deep down inside.
 After an hour, Jay studied the lean scattering of coins in the case and did a quick count - it didn’t take long.
 Three dollars and seventy-three cents (three fucking cents?), plus one rusty metal washer and the useless half of a bus transfer, minus the two bucks he’d seeded in the pot - that left……

 “Can you get out of my sun please?”